 Employment and training programs we offer

-Our County Veterans workforce program provides intensive one-on-one workforce services to Clackamas County veterans from all military eras.
-We also serve veterans living with Post Traumatic Stress Disorder (PTSD) and/or Traumatic Brain Injury (TBI).
+CFCC’s Veteran employment program provides intensive one-on-one workforce services to Clackamas County veterans from all military eras.
+Our services include co-case management with other veteran specific service providers including housing, social services, vocational rehabilitation.
+We coordinate wrap-around services with veteran specific organizations such as Tools for Troops, Fort Kennedy, local VFWs and more.
+Services are available for those veterans living with Post Traumatic Stress Disorder (PTSD) and/or Traumatic Brain Injury (TBI).

 For more information, contact Ken Bietschek at 503-502-3411.91926

 CFCC’s Employment Investment Program (EIP) provides intensive one-on-one services to Clackamas County residents who benefit from assistance navigating training and employment opportunities.
 The program is designed for individuals who want to work may not qualify for other programs and/or need longer term assistance and support.
 Referral partners include Housing Authority of Clackamas County, Clackamas Women’s Services, Clackamas County Urgent Mental Health Center, Social Services, Community Court, Vocational Rehabilitation and more.
 Person-centered services include co-case management and access to wrap-around services.
 Services can be provided virtually or in person as desired by the participant.

 For more information, contact Chris Gary at 971-221-8461.91926